egk696/SimpleSMTScheduler/README.md

 # SimpleSMTScheduler
-A simple SMT-based monotonic rate scheduler for real-time tasks
+A simple SMT-based schedule generator for scheduling rate monotonic real-time tasks

 # Usage
 The application can run in two modes, either interactive or via command-line.